-About three years ago Matt purchased a set of felted wool dryer balls on Etsy.
+So about three years ago Matt purchased a set of felted wool dryer balls on Etsy.
 When he opened the package I laughed and asked why he was purchasing balls of yarn for such a ridiculous price!
-He explained the purpose of the dryer balls and asked if I would experiment with them in our laundry.
+Then he explained the purpose of the dryer balls and asked if I would experiment with them in our laundry.

-Wool dryer balls are not a new concept.
-I had just never heard of them before this package showed up on our doorstep.
-People have been making them for years as an eco-friendly alternative to dryer sheets and liquid fabric softener (read about our homemade dryer sheets and fabric softener).
+While wool dryer balls are not a new concept, I had never heard of them.
+Nevertheless, people have been making them for years as an eco-friendly alternative to dryer sheets and liquid fabric softeners.
+(Read about our homemade dryer sheets and fabric softener.)
 But wool dryer balls can do so much more than just eliminate chemicals from your laundry.

-- They decrease drying time, saving you money on utility bills.
-(Especially helpful in the winter months!)
+- To begin with, wool dryer balls decrease drying time, saving you money on utility bills.
+Which is especially helpful in the winter months!

 - Commercial fabric softeners and dryer sheets are filled with harmful chemicals and perfumes that coat your clothing, eventually ending up on your skin.
 These chemicals can be especially harsh on sensitive skin.
-There are no chemicals in wool dryer balls!
+In contrast, there are no chemicals in wool dryer balls!

-- Commercial dryer sheets can be costly, and are thrown away after use.
-Wool dryer balls can be re-used for years, saving you hundreds of dollars.
+- Commercial dryer sheets are costly and you must throw them away after one use.
+Conversely, wool dryer balls can be re-used for years, saving you hundreds of dollars.

 - Commercial fabric softeners shouldn’t be used on cloth diapers.
 Wool dryer balls are perfect for keeping your cloth diapers soft and chemical-free.